2015 Four-Week ELI Summer English Program

 - Achieve team goals

-- Locate, evaluate, and use print and online information selectively for particular audiences and purposes
+- Find, evaluate, and use print and online information selectively for particular audiences and purposes

 - Communicate with a client through ongoing discussions and feedback

-- Learn to create a professional PowerPoint for project and client presentation
+- Create a professional PowerPoint for the client presentation

 9:00 a.m. -

 |ESL class: focused on listening, speaking, reading, writing and grammar.
 This class meets Monday - Friday.|